-Graduate Assistantship Application in PDF format (for viewing and printing)
+Graduate Assistant Application in PDF format (for filling in and printing)

-Additional funding opportunities for graduate students in the Kinesiology and Recreation, Parks, and Leisure Studies departments are listed after the graduate assistant positions.
+Additional funding opportunities for graduate students in the Kinesiology; Physical Education; and Recreation, Parks and Leisure Studies departments are listed after the graduate assistant positions.

-All graduate assistant positions for Athletics have been filled for the 2013-14 academic year.
+The graduate assistant positions for the Athletics Department for 2019-2020 have been filled.

-Once accepted in a graduate program, students will be able to obtain information about the following positions through their academic department.
+Once accepted in a graduate program, students will be able to obtain information about the following positions from their academic department.